 The University Counseling Center provides free counseling and support services to students who want to discuss personal or psychological concerns with a professional counseling staff.
-We’re here to help you with any problems or issues — academic, career, personal, social or spiritual.
+We’re here to help you with your concerns — academic, career, personal, social or spiritual.
 It's confidential and at your own pace.

 The reasons people seek counseling are as varied as people themselves.
 Seeking help through the University Counseling Center does not imply weakness.
 Students coming into the Center are usually pursuing more effective and rewarding lives by confronting personal problems, relationship needs, career questions, or skill development issues.

 People seek counseling because they are struggling with issues that affect the way they feel or inhibit their ability to go about their daily lives.
 Over time, these issues can interfere with relationships, affect school or work, create changes in appetite and sleep, and even create stronger feelings of anxiety, depression or stress.
 Contact us for help if any of these issues are troubling you.
 Learn more below.

 Common Counseling Topics

 Anxiety is an uneasiness of mind, usually over an anticipated issue.
 Anxiety causes apprehension and fear, and it is often accompanied by physiological symptoms such as sweating, increased pulse/heart rate, doubt about the nature and reality of the "threat", along with self-doubt are common signs of anxiety.